stivenramireza/real-estate-api/README.md

 # Real Estate API

-Este proyecto contiene **2 microservicios**, el primero construido sin usar ningún framework y el segundo es conceptual.
+This projects contains **2 microservices**, the first is built without using any framework and the second is conceptual.

-La idea principal es tener una herramienta para los usuarios que desean buscar los inmuebles vendidos y disponibles.
-También, ellos pueden usar diferentes filtros como **status**, **year** y **city**.
-Adicionalmente, los usuarios pueden darle "Me gusta" a sus inmuebles favoritos con el objetivo de tener un ranking interno.
+The main idea is having a tool for users who wants to search sold and availables properties.
+Also, they can use different filters like **status**, **year** and **city**.
+In adittion tho this, users can like their favorite properties in order to have an internal ranking.

-## 1. Microservicio de búsqueda
+## 1. Search microservice

-### Tecnologías
+### Technologies

-Las tecnologías usadas fueron:
+The used technologies were:

-- **HTTP Server:** Es una librería nativa construida en Python que permite crear un simple servidor HTTP (https://docs.python.org/3/library/http.server.html).
+- **HTTP Server:** It's a native library built in Python that allows you create a simple HTTP server (https://docs.python.org/3/library/http.server.html).
-- **Dotenv:** Permite leer los archivos .env y cargarlos en un ambiente como **production**, **staging** o **development** (https://pypi.org/project/python-dotenv/).
+- **Dotenv:** It allows you read the .env files and load into an environment like **production**, **staging** or **development** (https://pypi.org/project/python-dotenv/).
-- **MySQL Connector:** Es un driver que permite conectarse a un servidor de MySQL fácilmente y acceder a las herramientas que éste ofrece (https://pypi.org/project/mysql-connector/).
+- **MySQL Connector:** It's a driver that allows you connect to MySQL server easily and access to the tools that it offers (https://pypi.org/project/mysql-connector/).
-- **Unittest:** Es una librería nativa construida en Python que permite testear las aplicaciones y se pueden correr **pruebas unitarias y de integración** (https://docs.python.org/3/library/unittest.html).
+- **Unittest:** It's a native library built in Python that allows you test the applications and it can run **unit** and **integration** tests (https://docs.python.org/3/library/unittest.html).
-- **Black:**  Es una herramienta para formatear y tener un buen entendimiento del código Python.
-También usa **PEP8** como su guía estándar de estilos (https://pypi.org/project/black/).
+- **Black:** It's a tool to format and have a good understading of the code.
+It also uses **PEP8** as its standard styles guide (https://pypi.org/project/black/).
-- **Docker Swarm:** Es un herramienta orquestadora que corre aplicaciones contenerizadas con Docker en modo clúster.
-En este caso se desplegó la API en un servidor de **Digital Ocean** (https://docs.docker.com/engine/swarm/).
+- **Docker Swarm:** It's a tool that runs containerized applications with Docker in cluster mode.
+In this case the application was deployed in a **Digital Ocean** server (https://docs.docker.com/engine/swarm/).
-- **Traefik:** Es un proxy inverso HTTP y balanceador de cargas que permite realizar despliegues de microservicios asegurando el protocolo de seguridad HTTPS (https://doc.traefik.io/traefik/).
+- **Traefik:** It's an HTTP reverse proxy and load balancer that allows you deploy microservices ensuring the HTTPS secure protocol (https://doc.traefik.io/traefik/).

-### Ejecución
+### Execution

-#### App en modo desarrollo
+#### App in development mode

-Primero que todo se necesita establecer un ambiente de trabajo:
+First of all, you need to have a working environment:

 	$ python3.10 -m venv python3.10
     $ source python3.10/bin/activate
     $ pip install -r requirements.txt
     $ source .env.dev

-Luego, se procede a ejecutar la app:
+Later, you can run the app:

     $ python main.py

-#### App en modo producción con Docker Compose
+#### App in production mode with Docker Compose

     $ docker build -t stivenramireza/real-estate-api:latest .
     $ docker push stivenramireza/real-estate-api:latest
 	$ docker-compose up -d
 	$ docker logs -f real_estate_api

-#### App en modo producción con Docker Swarm y Traefik
+#### App in production mode with Docker Swarm and Traefik

     $ docker build -t stivenramireza/real-estate-api:latest .
     $ docker push stivenramireza/real-estate-api:latest
     $ docker stack deploy -c stack.yml production --with-registry-auth
 	$ docker service logs -f production_real-estate-api

-La ejecución de la **API en producción** se puede ver en el siguiente video de **Loom**:
+The execution of the API in production mode was recorded in a **Loom** video that you can check in this link:

 https://www.loom.com/share/f049c101bb8846fe84b3df0e943b4357

-### Pruebas
+### Testing

-#### Pruebas unitarias
+#### Unit tests

-En este caso se han creado algunas **pruebas unitarias** con el objetivo de verificar que el servicio de propiedades está correctamente funcionando.
+In this case some units tests were created in order to check the property service is running successfully.

     $ python -m unittest tests/**/*.py --verbose